TYPO3-Teams-Documentation/T3o-Team/Documentation/Knowledgebase/Docker/Index.rst

 ------------------------------------

 #.
 Go to your local folder where you want to setup, e.g. ~/Docker/
 #.
-Clone the nginx proxy with `git clone https://github.com/torvitas/docker-nginx-proxy-configuration.git nginx-proxy`
+Clone the nginx proxy with `git clone https://github.com/torvitas/docker-nginx-proxy-configuration.git nginx-proxy`.
+More to see at :ref:`_Nginx-Proxy`.
 #. `cd nginx-proxy`
 #. `make init up`
 #. `cd ..`